 Your browser version is not updated, please update it.

-The materiality matrix, shown below, graphically represents the result of the process of identifying priority issues starting from the assessment of the significance of the impacts related to them, according to a dual perspective: inside-out and outside-in.
-Each of the 18 material themes is in fact associated with an impact materiality value (inside-out perspective) and a financial materiality value (outside-in perspective), as a product of the magnitude and probability of the individual impacts pertaining to the same material theme.
-The order of priority of the topics was defined on the basis of the values obtained and through the definition of a materiality threshold.
+The materiality matrix, shown below, graphically represents the result of the process of identifying priority issues starting from the assessment of the materiality of the impacts related to them, according to a dual perspective: impact materiality and financial materiality.
+Each of the 18 material themes is associated with an impact materiality value and a financial materiality value, obtained by multiplying the magnitude and probability of the individual impacts pertaining to the same material theme.
+The order of priority of the topics was established on the basis of the values obtained and through the definition of a materiality threshold.

-The matrix, approved by the Board of Directors and reviewed on an annual basis, is an effective tool to support the Group's Sustainability Strategy and is the result of the alignment process to the new GRI provisions for the inside-out perspective, which is also influenced by the provisions, still in draft, issued by EFRAG, for the outside-in perspective.
+This matrix constitutes an effective tool to support the Group's Sustainability Strategy and is the result of the process of alignment to the new GRI provisions for the impact materiality perspective, which is also influenced by the EFRAG provisions, contained in the ESRS standards and the Double Materiality Guideline, although still in draft form, for the financial materiality perspective.

 MATERIALITY MATRIX